mvanthoor/rustic-book/src/evaluation/material.md

 and so on.

 Some people prefer the values below.
-For example, Max Euwe (World Champion 1935-1937), who was a well-known chess educator in the middle part of the 20th century:
+For example, Max Euwe (World Champion 1935-1937), who was a well-known chess educator in the Netherlands in the middle part of the 20th century:

 - Queen: 9.5 points
 - Rook: 4.5 points